fbpx

 Discussion

 OmicsBox allows the analysis of Single-Cell RNA-Seq data from gene expression level to functional characterization.
 We have seen that the tools available in OmicsBox allow for a manual characterization of the cell types present in a scRNA-seq experiment.
 It was possible even with little prior knowledge, which makes this procedure suitable for non-model organisms as well.
 The cell type annotation using marker genes is more precise since it was capable to discern between subtypes (see clusters 2 and 3 in Table 2).
 Moreover, it identified more cell types than the assignation based on enriched functions (see cluster 11 in Table 2).
 However, in the case of lacking this information, we have seen that looking into the enriched functions is a good approach to have a first glance at the cell type composition of the sample.
 With this first identification, it is possible to obtain more biological insights about the sample.
-For example, comparing cells from the same type but under different conditions, further analyzing each cluster (re-clustering it, identifying potentially marker genes, etc.).
+For example, comparing cells from the same type but under different conditions, further analyzing each cluster (re-clustering it, identifying potential marker genes, etc.).

 Regarding the differences in the cell type assignation, more research has to be done on the matter.
 We used a different approach for the differential expression analysis than in the original paper, which could explain the difference in the results obtained, as well as another version of the clustering algorithm.
 Benchmarking with more datasets and fine-tuning the pipeline are needed.